activities

 Overview

-• Runs: as a user.
+• Runs as a user.

-• Delegated permissions.
+• Uses delegated permissions.

 Details

-• UiPath Public App registration: The advantage of using the UiPath public app is that you don't need to configure or maintain the application Note: UiPath does not store any user data.
+Note: UiPath does not store any user data.
 The authentication token is saved only on your machine or in your Orchestrator bucket.
-See UiPath Public App registration.
+For more details, checkUiPath Public App registration.

 Scopes for Interactive token

-When you add an activity to Microsoft 365 Scope, its required scopes are automatically detected.
-You can also choose to allow additional scopes or fewer scopes.
-If fewer scopes are selected, some activity functionalities might not work.
-For more information, see Working with activity scopes.
+When you add an activity to Microsoft 365 Scope, Studio automatically detects the scopes it requires.
+You can also allow additional or fewer scopes.
+However, if fewer scopes are selected, some activity functionalities might not work.

 docs image